admud/defi_apis/README.md

 7. normics

 8. Crypto API - Customers can begin with a free membership that gives them access to testnets and allows them to explore the features of Crypto APIs.
 The bespoke plan is ideal for individuals who have specific requirements and handle any inquiries. €99 is the cheapest paid bundle.

+test - June 12th